Mountain Music Update

 It was very exciting to see our own Kim Fox performing with the Ronnie Bowman Band during their showcase on Wednesday evening (see photos).
 2nd Edition from eastern Pennsylvania did a super job with their first IBMA showcase performance (see photos).
 It's nice to see some of our regional musicians and bands receiving well deserved recognition.
 Two other groups we were personally impressed with were Avery Trace (see photo) from eastern Tennessee and the Mark Newton Band (see photo) from Nashville -- both groups were solid!

 On Thursday night, October 17th, the Thirteenth Annual International Bluegrass Music Awards program was held at the Kentucky Center for the Arts in Louisville (see photo).
 This year's hosts were Patty Loveless and Ricky Skaggs (see photo).
 This is the time when the Bluegrass Community pays honor to the past year's "best of the best" in the industry.
 We were particularly happy to see Bill Keith present the induction of Don Stover and the Lilly Brothers into the "Hall of Honor" (see photo).
 They had such a profound influence on many of us as we started our careers in Bluegrass.
 It was also great to see Dave Freeman inducted (see photo).
 He has done such a great job spreading the music across the planet!
-Since we are stocking the Adam Steffey model Gibson Mandolin, we were pleased to see him named mandolin player of the year (see photo).
+Since we are stocking the Adam Steffey model Gibson Mandolin, we were pleased to see him named mandolin player of the year.

 Friday, Saturday, and Sunday were devoted to performances by the many Fan Fest Featured Artists as well as special workshops (see photo) and seminars.
 Almost 30 of the world's best Bluegrass groups appeared in the Galt House Grand Ballroom over the weekend!